Improve Diagnoses – What Patients Can Do offers suggestions for patients to ensure that they are not misdiagnosed.

 Review your medical record after every visit with your clinician.
 Send a message about any mistakes and then check to ensure that the mistakes have been corrected.
 Make sure you understand every word in the note.
 If necessary, Google those words which you don’t know.
 If your doctor is not sharing notes with you, ask about the reason.
 OpenNotes makes it easier for you to understand your care, follow your physician’s advice and find possible errors.
 Not all doctors know about OpenNotes programs.
 Your question might motivate them to adopt Open Notes.

 Health systems may allow patients to view their laboratory reports.
 Occasionally, physicians may not have the time to review lab results.
 Or they may not catch important abnormal test results.
 While not every test flagged as “abnormal” is serious (most are just a little out of the normal range and are not important), some are very serious.
 Patients should review their lab reports as soon as they are available.
 Then follow-up with every test to ensure that the results are within appropriate ranges.
 This is especially important for results, such as those indicating possible cancer or highly abnormal tests of liver, kidneys, blood cells, etc. Then it doesn’t hurt to check the results a second time.
 The patient should ask questions if unsure.
+The Centers for Medicare & Medicaid Services (CMS) and most state laws allow patients to obtain their lab reports directly from the lab.
+Plus, health systems may allow patients to view their laboratory reports.

 Learn to read your test reports and understand what they mean.
 If you discover a test result that is outside the acceptable parameters, then contact your doctor.
 Continue to follow-up until you get results.